ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

-Octane is still not currently supported, but we are working closely with the framework team to get the APIs we need to map components to DOM elements and enable us to show the arguments passed to the component, and manipulate them inline, to better debug component behavior.
+Octane is still not currently supported, but we are working closely with the framework team to get the APIs we need to map components to DOM elements and enable us to show the arguments passed to the component, and manipulate them inline.
+This will allow Inspector users to debug component behavior even better.

 We are always looking for more people to help out with the considerable efforts required to keep Ember Inspector running, so if you would be interested in helping out, please reach out in the